-MA, LCMHCA, EMDR Trained Therapist
+MA, LCMHCA, EMDR Trained, CSAT-Candidate

 At a high level, Kyle recognizes that your pain is real, your story is special, and your future can be bright.
 His desire is for you to become the truest and best version of yourself, and he believes he can guide you on your journey toward wellness.
 He is a Licensed Clinical Mental Health Counseling Associate (LCMHCA) in North Carolina with an MA in Clinical Mental Health Counseling from Regent University.

 Regarding his approach, Kyle believes his diverse background in engineering and ministry can bring an interpersonal but goal-oriented perspective to every session, grounded in the redemptive message of Jesus Christ.
 He sees clients of all worldviews, perspectives, and belief systems.

 Kyle has worked with adolescents, adults, couples, families, and groups.
 He is trained in EMDR therapy, TF-CBT, Positive Parenting Program (Triple P), Seeking Safety, and Resource Parenting Curriculum.
 As of 2020, Kyle is pursuing certifications in EMDR through the EMDR International Association (EMDRIA) and sex addiction therapy (CSAT) through the International Institute for Trauma and Addiction Professionals (IITAP).